|

 TIMEBALL (Hudson Soft, 1990)

-If you are desperate for a puzzle on your Turbo then you may want to try
+If you are desperate for a puzzle game on your Turbo then you may want to try

 Time Ball here even though I don't think you'll like what you'll find.
 In this